Hub-OS/documentation-website/docs/01-client/02-lua-api/19-aux-prop.md

 Returns a new AuxProp.
 Attach to an entity with [living:add_aux_prop()](/client/lua-api/living#livingadd_aux_propaux_prop) and remove with [living:add_aux_prop()](/client/lua-api/living#livingremove_aux_propaux_prop)

+All AuxProp methods return the AuxProp for chaining.

 ### `aux_prop:once()`

 Allows the AuxProp to auto remove after it's effects are first applied.